-Best Trademark Docketing Software for Solo Practitioners
+Best Trademark Docketing Software for Solo Attorneys

 A practical comparison for attorneys who handle their own docketing.